-- 1) Score Selection toward Practice: There are various ways to select a music piece for competition.
-In a competition which is not given a set piece of music and in which the goal is to perform well in the competition qualifying round and the finals, there are a number of points to consider in the selection of the music piece.
+- and the finals, there are a number of points to consider in the selection of the music piece.
 In addition to selecting pieces and considering the level of difficulty, there are some other selection points.
 In the case of P3, the following procedure was utilized to select pieces at an appropriate level. - Ask her instructor to list some candidate pieces: There are two reasons for this.
 One is to avoid selecting pieces of an inappropriate level for the competition.
-The other is to have an outsider recommend a piece that is suitable for the color of P3 from a third party's perspective.
+The other is to have an outsider recommend a piece